Panama Foundation & Corporation (IBC) Combination Structure

 A Panama Foundation/IBC combination provides you with a way to safely avoid any taxation issues until you need to take income or capital gains (as appropriate).
 This is because most countries look to the ownership question to determine if their taxpayer is liable for any tax on an offshore corporation.

 If that taxpayer clearly does not have a legal ownership in the company, most countries’ tax rules clearly state that no tax is payable on the unrealized (i.e. un-repatriated) earnings of that company.

-- Flexibility of ownership and management structure.
+- Flexibility of ownership and management structure

-- Corporate or Trust entities may act as Director, Secretary or Shareholder.
+- Corporate or Trust entities may act as Director, Secretary or Shareholder

-- Re-domiciliation of other foreign companies into and out of these countries.
+- Re-domiciliation of foreign companies are allowed

-- There are no limitations on corporate ownership.
+- There are no limitations on corporate ownership

 Tax Evasion vs. Tax Optimization

 A big issue for citizens of North America, Australasia and the European Union, as well as many other nations, is the proper usage of an 'offshore corporation' so that one can still benefit from all the tax advantages associated with an offshore jurisdiction without being seen as committing 'tax evasion'.

 The primary issue is whether such a corporation is deemed 'controlled' or 'not controlled'.
 Depending upon the verdict, the tax consequences will vary.
 Please note: all we are discussing here is the ability to defer taxes until such a time when funds are repatriated and taken to be income.